Existence, Uniqueness and Structure of Second Order absolute minimisers: Proofs

 Therefore, the limit $\underset{p \ri \infty}{\lim} \E_p(u_p)$ exists.
 Since $u_p - u_\infty \in W^{2,p}_0(\Om)$, for any $\phi \in \mathcal{W}^{2,\infty}_0(\Om)$ the minimality and H\"older's inequality imply \beq \eeq Inequality \eqref{2.6} implies that $u_\infty$ is indeed a global minimiser of $\E_\infty (\cdot,\Om)$ over $ \mathcal{W}^{2,\infty}_{u_0}(\Om)$.
 In addition, the choice $\phi = 0$ in \eqref{2.6} gives

 and hence $\E_p(u_p) \larrow \E_\infty(u_\infty, \Om) $, as claimed.

 \ms

 The next result is an essential part of our constructions and this is the only point at which we make use of the $C^{1,1}$ boundary regularity of $\p\Om$ and the slightly higher regularity of the boundary condition $u_0 \in \mathcal{W}^{2,\infty}(\Om)$ (that is, that the Laplacian $\De u_0$ is continuous on $\overline{\Om}$).
+In fact, it suffices that $\De u_0$ be continuous near the boundary only.
+We are unsure whether it is possible to obtain the non-triviality of the limit without this condition.
+Certainly, the method we follow in Lemma \ref{lemma7} does not work.

 Subsequently, we will be using the following symbolisation for the $r$-neighbourhood of the boundary $\p\Om$ in $\Om$:

 for $r > 0$.

 \bl[Improving the the boundary data] Let $\Om \sub \R^n$ be a bounded open set with $C^{1,1}$ boundary and consider a function $u_0 \in \mathcal{W}^{2,\infty}(\Om)$ with $\De u_0 \in C(\overline{\Om})$.
 Then, for any $\epsilon > 0$ there exist a number $r=r(\e) > 0$ and a function $w=w(\e) \in \mathcal{W}_{u_0}^{2,\infty}(\Om)$ such that